boostorg/boost/more/getting_started.rst

    ABI tag is ommitted.

 ``-1_34``
   *Version tag*: the full Boost release number, with periods replaced by underscores.
-The major and minor version numbers are taken together separated by an underscore.
 For example, version 1.31.1 would be tagged as "-1_31_1".

 ``.lib``
   *Extension*: determined according to the